-Biofeedback is a technique that trains people to control some of the body's operations that usually occur without our having to think about them (involuntary actions), such as breathing rate (how fast we breathe), heart rate (how fast our heart beats), or blood pressure.
+Biofeedback is a technique that trains people to control some of the body's operations that usually occur naturally (involuntary actions), such as breathing rate (how fast we breathe), heart rate (how fast our heart beats), or blood pressure.
 By being connected to devices that measure these actions and watching these measurements (e.g., heart rate) on a monitor, people can affect the inner workings of their bodies and get some control over the body's involuntary actions.
 Biofeedback is most often used to help people with headaches and pain.

 Homeopathy aims to activate the body's own healing abilities by giving small doses of very diluted (thinned out) substances.
 It is based on the idea that "like cures like," or the Law of Similars.
 This idea suggests that diseases can be cured by small amounts of substances that cause similar symptoms in healthy people.
 Homeopathic remedies are made from small amounts of a variety of plants, minerals, and animal products that are crushed and dissolved in liquid.
 By adding more and more liquid to the original mixture, the remedy – a homeopathic 'tincture' – is diluted (made less strong).